-The 2019 Cassowary Awards was held at Tjapukai Aboriginal Cultural Park on Saturday 15 June.
-The remarkable lineup of award winners for the 10 award categories are listed below.
+The 2019 Cassowary Awards were held at Tjapukai Aboriginal Cultural Park on Saturday 15 June.
+Award winners and their achievements are featured below:

 Thorsborne Award for Community Conservation & Rehabilitation

 The Bonadio family are committed to conservation on the Atherton Tableland.
 In partnership with the Barron Catchment Carers Green Corridor Project, they revegetated around 20 acres of critically endangered Mabi forest on their farming land, creating a 1.5km corridor along the Barron River, now known as the Mabi Wildlife Reserve.
 The family raise awareness of the importance of Mabi forest by hosting tourism visitors, school field trips and science studies.
 It is a wonderful intergenerational effort, which has reduced erosion, improved water quality and increased wildlife abundance, as well as inspired other landholders to undertake rehabilitation on their properties.

 Mandingalbay Ancient Indigenous Tours

 Through their day tours, Deadly Dinners and short stay holidays, Mandingalbay Ancient Indigenous Tours have combined reef and rainforest, bushfoods and medicines with World Heritage and cultural values to establish a unique visitor experience.
 The tours showcase the World Heritage Area in an exciting and engaging fashion.
 It is a unique and clever offering for visitors to the region, setting a new benchmark for cultural experiences in the Wet Tropics, with plans to grow the product while continuing to provide benefits to Country, its people and tourism.